alexbird-hunterindustries/lightning-talks/2025-11-07-when-to-plan/presentation.md

 ## The Planning Tradeoff

-The higher the cost to explore, the bigger the budget for research
+The higher the cost to experiment, the bigger the budget for research and planning

 ---

 ## Hack: make 1-way-doors 2-way

+- Pre-release the API to one customer with an agreement that it might change
 - Reduce the scope of the experiment
 - Make it easy to reverse